Search

 Assembly of Experts members Ahmad Alamolhoda and Mohsen Araki are also hardline senior clerics with a close involvement in Iranian politics who might be considered.
 Former president Hassan Rouhani is a senior cleric but he was distrusted by some of the most powerful hardliners who would have great sway over the choice.

-The assembly could theoretically pick an even less known ayatollah as leader.
+The assembly could theoretically pick an even lesser known ayatollah as leader.
 But the ruling system has been so fractured by the strikes that it would be much harder to buttress the position of a newcomer.

-The Role of the Revolutionary Guards
+What Role Will the Revolutionary Guards Play?

 The Islamic Revolutionary Guards Corps had long been expected to play a central role behind the scenes in determining Khamenei's successor.
 Unlike the ordinary military, which comes under the elected president, the guards answer only to the supreme leader.